Navigating the Workplace as People of Color and Their Allies

 What if your one weakness is relationship building (i.e. networking)?
 The place you can start is by creating workplace alliances.
 It is crucial for people of color to join affinity groups that help them develop their sense of belonging.
 Belonging entails being involved and invested in the organization’s mission and purpose.

 There is a world outside of UC Berkeley!
 You can take a friend to a Meetup group if you don’t feel comfortable networking on your own at the moment.
-On campus events are also a place to practice your relationship-building skills.
+On-campus events are also a place to practice your relationship-building skills.

-Mentor, Advocate, Ally, Which one are YOU?
+Mentor, Advocate, Ally: Which one are YOU?

-I challenge you to seek a mentor (advocate, ally, friend etc.) who will support your career goals.
+I challenge you to seek a mentor (advocate, ally, friend, etc.) who will support your career goals.

 • Ally: Now, if you state “I support diversity, equity, and inclusion in the workplace” then you might call yourself an ally.
 Awesome!
-People of color need you but without actionable steps your “support” does not make for quantifiable change.
+People of color need you but without actionable steps, your “support” does not make for quantifiable change.
 Will you vocalize your “support” for a person of color when a promotion comes up?

 • Advocate: Now the main difference between an ally and an advocate is the actionable steps an advocate has taken to put their words of support into action.
 Think about retaining and advancing people of color in the workplace.
 Do not OVERLOOK the staff in your office.
-You want to create a pipeline for people of color?
+Do you want to create a pipeline for people of color?
 It starts by retaining the talent that you have.
 Would a person of color tell a friend to work in the office?
 If the answer is no then you have a lot of work to do.

 Invisible at Work?

-As a first generation working class woman of color I have felt invisible in the workplace and so have many others.
+As a first-generation working class woman of color, I have felt invisible in the workplace and so have many others.
 As Minda Hart says “It’s hard to be what you can’t see.”
 If there are no people of color in leadership positions then how can other people of color progress in their career?
-This is where you advocate for yourself and build on your leadership skills, build your network and be present, be seen and be heard!
+This is where you advocate for yourself and build on your leadership skills, build your network, and be present, be seen, and be heard!

 I challenge you to provide me with a list of people of color in leadership positions on campus so I can highlight their contributions and WE can be seen on this campus.
 Please email me at jdeanda@berkeley.edu and I will compile a short description of the key players on campus and feature it on this platform.